powerhouse-inc/switchboard/README.md

 - `LOG_LEVEL` (optional, default: `info`): Controls the logging level which is used to log the application internal logic.
 Allowed values are `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `silent`
 - `HTTP_LOG_LEVEL` (optional, default: `warn`): Contols the logging level for the logger that is embedded into express-api (resolver endpoints).
 Allowed values are `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `silent`
 - `DB_LOG_LEVELS` (optional, default: `error`): Controls the logging levels that are printed out by prisma.
 Must be single string with comma-separated values.
 Allowed values are: `info` `warn` `error` `query`
+- `LOG_MODULE_FILTER` (optional, default: []): Controls which modules will display logs.
+If provided in comma separated format (`relative/path/to/file.ts,another/relative/file/path.ts`), will only print logs from these files.
+If no files listed - will print everything.

 ### Coding Setup